-Apply to the Seed Transformation Program in Africa or South Asia to gain access to Stanford’s leadership training, coaching, and networking support, and to transform your company.
+Apply to the Seed Transformation Program in Africa, Indonesia, or South Asia to gain access to Stanford’s leadership training, coaching, and networking support, and to transform your company.

 - Be a CEO or founder of an established company or market-driven social enterprise

-- Lead a company with a strong value proposition and potential to grow, with annual revenue between US $300,000 and US $15 million, and that is registered in Sub-Saharan Africa or South Asia
+- Lead a company with a strong value proposition and potential to grow, with annual revenue between US $300,000 and US $15 million, and that is registered in sub-Saharan Africa, Indonesia, or South Asia

 - Have a management team of at least two people in addition to the CEO or founder